ThanosFisherman/WifiUtils/README.md

 Feel free to add/correct/fix something to this library, I will be glad to improve it with your help.

+**Please have a look at the [Contributing Guide](https://github.com/ThanosFisherman/WifiUtils/blob/master/docs/CONTRIBUTING.md) before making a Pull Request.**

 License
 -------
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg?style=flat-square)](https://www.apache.org/licenses/LICENSE-2.0.html)